-RV freshwater systems can be tricky.
-You have a water holding tank, but at campgrounds, RVs are often hooked up to a water supply.
-However, the systems have a lot of components and it doesn’t always work as well as it should.
+An RV water system use a water holding tank and water pump, but at campgrounds, RVs are often hooked up to a water supply.
+But either way, you can sometimes end up with a trickle from the faucet.
 So, how do you fix low water pressure in an RV?

 Low water pressure in an RV can be fixed by: